mgkwill/kolla/doc/quickstart.rst

 The recommended deployment target requirements:

 - 2 (or more) network interfaces.
-- At least 8GB main memory.
+- At least 8gb main memory
-- At least 40GB disk space.
+- At least 40gb disk space.

 .. note:: Some commands below may require root permissions (e.g. pip, apt-get).